 Shareholders who are present at the Annual Meeting will be entitled to one vote for each Pacific Enterprises share which they held of record at the close of business on March 26, 2002.
 At that date, the outstanding shares consisted of 83,917,664 shares of Common Stock, all of which is owned by Sempra Energy, and 800,253 shares of Preferred Stock, all of which is publicly held.
 The shares owned by Sempra Energy represent over 99% of the outstanding shares.

 In electing directors, each share is entitled to one vote for each of the three director positions but cumulative voting is not permitted.
-In voting upon other matters to be considered at the Annual Meeting each share is entitled to one vote.

 GOVERNANCE OF THE COMPANY

 Board of Directors